 Courmayeur is indeed a gourmand’s sanctuary with dishes you will not find in other regions of Italy.
 There is a type of Risotto which is local to the area called alla Valdostana, made from fontina, tomatos, Parmigiano Reggiano cheeses and rice.
 Carbonade is a beef stew made with salt-preserved beef, onions, red wine and served with polenta.
 Seupa de Gri, a regional Valdostan (from this Valle D’Aosta region) barley soup made with seasonal vegetables, potatoes, experienced with onions and salt pork, is another need to attempt!

 Polentas is popular in Courmayeur.
 Polenta alla Rascard is corn meal mush chilled, sliced and layered with a thick beef and sausage ragout with fontina cheese.
-Capriolo alla Valdostana– venison and veggies stewed in an herb-flavoured cream and grappa sauce is another specialty grocery item worth delighting in
+Capriolo alla Valdostana– venison and veggies stewed in an herb-flavoured cream and grappa sauce is another ingredient used in European delicacies.

 Do try Employers de Jambon, herb spiced ham, Lardo di Arnad (bacon) and dried meat Motzetta, which is made from beef, sheep or goat muscle.
 One can’t miss the desserts– apple pie, chestnut honey, Mont Blanc ice cream and fresh blueberry pie.